abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 [![Zenodo DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14717642.svg)](https://doi.org/10.5281/zenodo.14717642)
 [![Article DOI](https://img.shields.io/badge/Article%20DOI-10.1016%2Fj.compchemeng.2023.108549-red)](https://doi.org/10.1016/j.compchemeng.2023.108549)

 This is a MATLAB implementation of the distillation sequence synthesis methodology presented in the paper "*An automatic distillation sequence synthesis framework based on a preorder traversal algorithm.*" Refer to the aforementioned paper for theoretical aspects.
-This section will outline the guidelines for utilizing the framework.
+This README.md will outline the guidelines for utilizing the framework.

 <img src="https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework/blob/master/images/github8-31.png" width="760">